Skip to Content

 Difficulty: Easy

-Delve deep into the wonders of nature on the Spruce Nature Trail.
+Delve deep into the wonders of the Hoh Rainforest on the Spruce Nature Trail.
 Although short, it is one of the best hikes in Olympic National Park.
-This hike is located in the Hoh Rainforest, and although it is only 1.2 miles in length, it packs a lot of punch for such a short walk.

-RELATED: Things To Do in Olympic National Park: 35 Must-Do Activities!
+RELATED: Things To Do in Olympic National Park

-These beach hikes in Olympic National Park are hands down the most worth it.
+These coastal hikes in Olympic National Park are hands down the most worth it.

 9. Hole in the Wall Trail